open-gpdb/gpdb/gpdb-doc/markdown/utility_guide/ref/gpaddmirrors.html.md

 You must make sure that the user who runs `gpaddmirrors` \(the `gpadmin` user\) has permissions to write to the data directory locations specified.
 You may want to create these directories on the segment hosts and `chown` them to the appropriate user before running `gpaddmirrors`.

-**Note:** This utility uses secure shell \(SSH\) connections between systems to perform its tasks.
+> **Note** This utility uses secure shell \(SSH\) connections between systems to perform its tasks.
 In large Greenplum Database deployments, cloud deployments, or deployments with a large number of segments per host, this utility may exceed the host's maximum threshold for unauthenticated connections.
 Consider updating the SSH `MaxStartups` configuration parameter to increase this threshold.
 For more information about SSH configuration options, refer to the SSH documentation for your Linux distribution.

 ## <a id="section4"></a>Options